booggi228/energy_generation/README.md

 # Energy Generation: Project Overview
   * Created a tool that estimates renewable energy generation from all renewable types of sources.
   * Got the inside data from  Ministry of Energy of Ukraine.
-  * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+  * Optimized Linear, Lasso, Ridge, Random Forest Regressors and XGBoost using GridsearchCV to reach the best model.
   * Built a web application using flask.
   * Link to my application: https://energy-generation.herokuapp.com/